Xymaru/DialogSystem/docs/README.md

 2. Types of dialogs
 3. Why are dialogs important?
 4. Dialog design
+5. Market study
+6. Selected approach
+7. Possible improvements
-5. Example and exercise
+8. Example and exercise
-6. Documentation links and references
+9. Documentation links and references

 # 1. What is a Dialog System?
 A dialog system is a gameplay mechanic that is used in many role-playing games (RPG).
 When the player interacts with a non-player character (NPC), it will start a conversation which may or may not give the player choices of what to say.
+Some dialogs are triggered by events happening in the game, such as finishing a dungeon or unlocking a specific item.

 # 2. Types of dialogs
 ## 2.1.
 Simple dialogs